 30-Day, 2 miles A Day, Running Challenge

 This is a great challenge for anyone trying to run 2 miles a day or more for 30 days.
 Honestly, I’ve been running for over 10 years now and before I challenged myself to run for 30 days, I had never run for 30 days consecutively.
-I would normally take a day or two off during all of my half marathon and marathon training cycles.
+I would normally take a day or two off, per week, during all of my half marathon and marathon training cycles.
 Here is my completed 30-day, 2 miles a day, running challenge.

 Best of luck to you in your challenge.
 Please comment below and let me know how this challenge goes for you.
 If you’re having a lot of problems with running please check out these four posts.
 The information might just change your life forever: